 Learning how to communicate our needs to foster healthier personal and professional relationships.

 What should I expect at first?
 Taking the initiative to reach out for help is a big step and I am grateful for the opportunity to be of service.
 A complimentary 20-minute phone consultation is offered in order to provide an opportunity to get to know each other and jointly decide if we might make a good fit in working together and if I am able to meet your needs.
-My sessions are 60-minutes in length although I do offer extended sessions when it is beneficial.
+My sessions are usually 60-minutes in length although I do offer shorter or extended sessions when it is beneficial.
 You will be provided new client paperwork prior to your first session to be completed beforehand so we can focus more on getting to know each other during the session.
 I’m happy to answer questions you may have about the therapeutic process, me, or my philosophies.

 Generally, sessions occur weekly, although this frequency may vary depending on needs.
 Many people choose to attend multiple times per week or every other week.
 We can work together to decide what will work best with your goals.